arnowelzel/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.18 =
+* Updated compatibility information for WordPress 4.6

 = 1.0.17 =
 * Updated compatibility information for WordPress 4.5